The Harvest

 My family arrived in America nearly five hundred years ago.
 They migrated from Spain with the blessings of the queen.
 Many believed there was land and fortune for all who were brave enough to undergo the journey.

 Men and women stepped into a wooden ship to traverse the oceans.
-They endured storms, sickness and the hardships of traveling in the 1500’s.
+They endured storms, sickness, and the hardships of traveling in the 1500s.
 Some died along the way, but others reached their final destination in the New World.

 My family settled in New Mexico and played a large role in founding Albuquerque.
-For hundreds of years, many lived there as merchants, builders and farmers.
+For hundreds of years, many lived there as merchants, builders, and farmers.
 I’ve never farmed, but I am sowing with Legacy of the Kings.

 This world is not our final destination.
 Every day we have a choice between Heaven and Hell.
-The Lord’s promise of Salvation can only be accepted while we live.
+The Lord’s promise of salvation can only be accepted while we live.
 Trials will test our faith, but make the right choice and continue to serve God.

 “The harvest is great, but the workers are few.”